ianabr78/Fareham-Hand-Carwash/readme.txt

 I will use these codes, how you should answer is after the comma:
-#0 or ?0, remember this for later, the filename will be at the top, confirm you have remembered it only.
+#0 or ?0, remember this for later, the filename will be at the top, confirm you have remembered it and do not reply.
 Please refer to code by the page names provided.
 #1 or ?1, yes or no answer
 #2 or ?2, roughly 100 words, limited code suggestions and expansion
 #3 or ?3, provide only the explanation of the errors in the code provided and your corrections without additional commentary